TeenQuotes/api-documentation/endpoints/quotes/GET_quotes_id.md

 - **login** - username of the user
 - **profile_hidden** - does the user has got a public profile or not

+Information about users who favorited the quote can be found in the **favorites** key.
+User who favorited the quote are displayed in **small format**.

 ## Errors
 All known errors cause the resource to return HTTP error code header together with a JSON array containing at least `status` and `error` keys describing the source of error.